Karnushin/predict-okved/README.md

 * count -	count of payments in week
 * sum -	sum of payments in week

-table inn_info_public - info abou companies
+table inn_info_public - info about companies
 * hash_inn	id
 * okved2	- like industry
 * region -	region